 Data Observability has emerged to address this new reality of unprecedented data complexity.
 Building upon the foundation of application performance monitoring (APM), Data Observability provides a systematic approach to monitoring and correlating data events across application, data, and infrastructure layers.
 This approach empowers data engineers, data architects, site reliability engineers, and data executives to detect, predict, prevent, and resolve issues, often in an automated fashion.

 “Data observability is the ability of an organization to have a broad visibility of its data landscape and multilayer data dependencies (like data pipelines, data infrastructure, data applications)...”

 The rapid adoption of Data Observability is attributable to the fact that enterprises now recognize the need to ensure the accuracy, validity, and reliability of their data.
 Data teams see Data Observability as a foundational component of their data strategy because, among other things, it provides:

-- Automation of issue resolution, which saves time and resources for data teams, allowing them to focus on more strategic initiatives.
+It allows automation of issue resolution, which saves time and resources for data teams allowing them to focus on more strategic initiatives.

-- Data architects, data engineers, DevOps, site reliability engineers, and data executives with the ability to work together to address issues and optimize performance, creating a more collaborative and efficient work environment.
+Data Observability provides data architects, data engineers, DevOps, site reliability engineers, and data executives with the ability to work together to address issues and optimize performance, creating a more collaborative and efficient work environment.